muggy8/sword-legend/birth and rebirth/roland.md

 We looked alike in some ways but quite different in others.

-Johan was scoping stuff out of the other pan and into small containers in front of each of Maria, the new buky guy and Lily.
+Johan was scoping stuff out of the other pan and into small containers in front of each of Maria, the new buky guy and Lucy.

-Lily herself has gotten bigger and much better at speaking now.
+Lucy herself has gotten bigger and much better at speaking now.

-"I only want whatever's in Pandle" Lily pouted.
+"I only want whatever's in Pandle" Lucy pouted.

-"You know, it's not good to be picky with food, Lily" replied Johan.
+"You know, it's not good to be picky with food, Lucy" replied Johan.

-"Lily, can you be a good girl for mommy today please.
+"Lucy, can you be a good girl for mommy today please.
 If you do, I'll make you your favorite potato stew tomorrow." smiled Maria.

 "...
 Fine."